 is conferred in the humanities and social sciences.

 is bestowed in the natural sciences, engineering sciences and economics.

 designates the degree earned in a study program for the position of high school teacher in Baden-Wuerttemberg.
 A subsequent teaching internship (Referendariat) will then produce a bona fide teacher.

 are work-study Master’s titles that are awarded among others by the Master:Online Academy (page only available in German).

 All consecutive Master’s study programs start in October during the winter semester.
 About half of the study programs also offer a start of studies in the summer semester.
-Only two work-study international Master’s programs start exclusively in the summer.
 You will find detailed information on Master's degree by choosing your program on the list of all study programs.

 A Master’s study program normally lasts four semesters at the University of Stuttgart.